mickgroth/Budgeting-App/README.md

 ## Data Persistence

-All budget data is automatically saved to browser localStorage:
+All budget data is automatically saved to Firebase Firestore:
-- Changes are persisted immediately
+- Changes are persisted immediately to the cloud
-- Data survives page refreshes
+- Data survives page refreshes and device changes
-- Each user's data is stored locally on their device
-- No server or database required
+- **Shared data**: All users see the same budget data
+- **Real-time sync**: Changes made by one user appear instantly for others
+- **Cloud storage**: Access your budget from any device
+- **No data loss**: Data persists even if you clear your browser cache

 ## Browser Support